 Photo by Paulette Phlipot

 Cheryl holds a Bachelor of Arts degree from Haverford College and a Master’s degree in education from Harvard University.
 Prior to joining the culinary field, she worked as a researcher at Harvard, where she co-authored a three-part book series on higher education.
-She also spent two years working for the U.S. Department of Justice in Washington, DC and two years as a Peace Corps Volunteer in Eritrea, East Africa.
+She has also worked for the U.S. Department of Justice in Washington, DC and spent two years as a Peace Corps Volunteer in Eritrea, East Africa.

-Cheryl lives with her husband and two sons in Silicon Valley.
-Her first cookbook, RIPE: A Fresh, Colorful Approach to Fruits and Vegetables, a collaboration with food photographer Paulette Phlipot, was published by Running Press in April 2012.
+Cheryl’s first cookbook, RIPE: A Fresh, Colorful Approach to Fruits and Vegetables, a collaboration with photographer Paulette Phlipot, was published by Running Press in 2012.
 Her second cookbook, Yogurt Culture, will be published by Houghton Mifflin Harcourt in 2015.